 Our future success depends, in part, on our ability to continue to retain our executive officers and other key employees and recruit and hire new employees.
 All of our executive officers and other employees are at-will employees, and therefore may terminate employment with us at any time with no advance notice.
-In particular, we are highly dependent upon our management team, especially our President and Chief

-Executive Officer and the rest of our senior management.
+In particular, we are highly dependent upon our management team, especially our President and Chief Executive Officer and the rest of our senior management.
 The replacement of key personnel involves significant time and costs, may significantly delay or prevent the achievement of our business objectives and may harm our business.
 In addition, we do not carry any "key person" insurance policies that could offset potential loss of service under applicable circumstances.

 Transitions in executive leadership can adversely affect relationships with our customers, suppliers, and employees, make it difficult to attract and retain talent, and disrupt execution of our strategy, sales growth, and our efforts to enhance our operations.
 Additionally, such transitions can require significant payments to recruit and attract qualified payments to join our company and may involve severance payments to certain departing employees.
 Changes in key management positions may temporarily affect our financial performance and results of operations as the new management becomes familiar with our business and establishes their team dynamic.
 For example, in February 2024, we appointed a new Chief Executive Officer who replaced our prior Chief Executive Officer, who had been in the role for 17 years.
 We experienced some disruption within the sales organization at the time of the Chief Executive Officer transition, which led to decreased productivity and higher salesforce turnover, as well as the termination of employment of our Senior Vice President of U.S. Sales.
-We have also announced plans to hire additional leadership in medical affairs, clinical, reimbursement and sales.
+Since the beginning of the second quarter of fiscal 2024, we have hired new leaders for sales, medical affairs, clinical, reimbursement and human resources, completing the expansion of the executive team.
 Accordingly, our future financial performance will depend on our ability to attract, motivate, integrate and retain our senior management and employees.